 But the most significant difference of all is the game's tone.
 While Trigger had a pervading sense of fun in spite of its darker themes and occasionally grim moments, Cross attempts to take a more philosophical approach, with very mixed results.
 Several prominent characters frequently quote Nietzsche, many riddles are spoken and much of the dialog comes off as overly flowery and more than a bit pretentious.
 Indeed, the game seems to be more interested in impressing the player with its "smart" themes rather than letting them get invested in the overall storyline or characters, hoping they won't notice a lot of the dumber bits of writing and logic in the game.
 It feels like Masato Kato wanted to make his own Xenogears after he and Tetsuya Takahashi found some success with that game and its pervading use of biblical, Jungian and Freudian themes, but completely missed the subtlety and strong writing that allowed them to work within Xenogears' overarching storyline.
 Instead, Cross's themes push themselves to the forefront, seemingly trying to distract from the lackluster characters and script, which clearly didn't get anywhere near the same level of care and attention from the writers.

 At the end of the day, Chrono Cross, despite being billed as a sequel to Chrono Trigger, bears almost no resemblance to its predecessor.
 Its gameplay is entirely reworked, there are very few returning characters or themes from the original (and what few there are only get a pittance in terms of screen time) and many of the writing decisions made within are more than a bit baffling.
-While it is a competently designed game and its narrative certainly has some interesting ideas of its own, the fact that they actually had to retcon many elements into the DS rerelease of Chrono Trigger so that Cross's plot would make some semblance of sense doesn't really speak very highly of the development team's priorities or goals.
-Not a bad game by any means, but a disappointing sequel, especially for those who still regard the Chrono series' inaugural game as one of the finest RPGs ever made.
+It's in the same boat as Final Fantasy VI for me, feeling like a large mishmash of ideas that are often good individually, but which don't quite fit together into a cohesive experience.
+The fact that they actually had to retcon many elements into the DS rerelease of Chrono Trigger so that Cross's plot would make some semblance of sense speaks to this, as does the fact that Cross throws in so many characters and plot threads for the sake of content, but gives so few of them any satisfying arc or conclusion.
+Chrono Cross is still an entertaining game with moments of genius here and there, but it proves to be a disappointing sequel overall, especially for those who still regard the Chrono series' inaugural game as one of the most tightly designed, brilliantly executed RPGs ever made.